-Common Keytruda side effects may include:
+Common Keytruda side effects (some are more likely with combination chemotherapy) may include:

-nausea, loss of appetite, diarrhea, constipation;
+nausea, vomiting, stomach pain, loss of appetite, diarrhea, constipation, weight loss;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.